WiiLink24/web/src/content/guide/demae.md

 ## Installation Guide (Fake Ordering)

-Simply install the channel and run it, adding fake information in the SPD channel when prompted.
+Simply install the channel and run it, adding fake information in the Address Information menu when prompted.

 ___
 <i id="troubleshooting-questions"></i>